iwangjye/ibmtpm-sm/README.md

 # swtpm
-forked from ibmswtpm and changed for use in qemu
+forked from ibmtpm and add sm algorithm